particle-iot/docs/src/content/getting-started/cloud/introduction.md

 - Requires Device OS 0.7.0 or later for WPA2 Enterprise Support.
 - Device OS 1.5.4-rc.1 or 2.0.x or later is required if concatenated certificates (intermediate certificates) are required.
 - Only one set of WPA2 Enterprise Wi-Fi credentials can be stored.
-- The Argon does not have WPA2 Enterprise support.
+- The Argon, P2, and Photon 2 do not have WPA2 Enterprise support.

 There are a variety of encryption protocols for WPA2 Enterprise, however only the following are supported on the Photon and P1: